harrissamuel/24Spr_-S-Harris-_-disasters-/Proposal_Gen/Proposals/202401/001/proposal_001.md

 ## 7 Possible Issues:

             The challenge will be data wrangling and effectively combining the datasets using dates and locations.
-            More challenges will exist in creating good predictive models since there are a limited number of climatic features and these features are not guaranteed to be good predictors.
+            More challenges will exist in feature engineering and training an effective model.